dhis2/dhis2-docs/src/user/using-the-maps-app.md

         unit** the map data will appear differently for users at different levels in the organisation unit hierarchy.

+    - **Use associated geometry**: This dropdown will only show if there are any additional geometry available for your organisation units.
+      This is typically used to show facility catchment areas.

 4. In the **FILTER** tab:

     ![](resources/images/maps/maps_thematic_layer_dialog_FILTER.png)